CMSDAS/root-short-exercise/_episodes/06-how-to-get-help.md

 > Communication channels for support and discussion dedicated to this lesson are linked on the [front page](/)!
 {: .keypoints}

-## The ROOT website, the beginner's guide and the topical manuals
+## The ROOT website, the beginner's guide and the manual

-The [ROOT website](https://root.cern) is home to the [beginner's guide](https://root.cern/primer/) and the more in depth [topical manuals](https://root.cern/manual/).
+The [ROOT website](https://root.cern) is home to the [beginner's guide](https://root.cern/primer/) and the more in-depth [manual](https://root.cern/manual/).
 These are a great resource to start with ROOT and learn about parts of the framework in high detail.
-Keep in mind the ROOT website on [https://root.cern](https://root.cern), which provides links to all resources in a single place!
+Keep in mind the ROOT website at [https://root.cern](https://root.cern), which provides links to all resources in a single place!

 <kbd>
 <img src="../fig/root_web.png">